Government Funding

 Child Care Subsidy withholding is designed to help families avoid or minimise debts at reconciliation, which could occur due to changes in circumstances throughout the year (for example, changes to family incomes or activities).

-The withholding amount is automatically set up 5%, however you can vary this amount to suit your circumstances.
+The withholding amount is automatically set up at 5%, however you can vary this amount to suit your circumstances.
 You can do this twice a year using your Centrelink online account through myGov.

-The Additional Child Care Subsidy is a top up payment in addition to the Child Care Subsidy which will provide targeted additional fee assistance to families and children who need extra support.
+The Additional Child Care Subsidy is a top-up payment in addition to the Child Care Subsidy which will provide targeted additional fee assistance to families and children who need extra support.

 The Additional Child Care Subsidy has four elements: